Wye School uniform is smart and should be worn with pride.

 - Students will need trainers or Astro-turf shoes for hockey

-- All long hair should be tied back.
+- All long hair must be tied back.

-- Jewellery- all jewellery must be removed for PE and Games lessons.
+- All jewellery must be removed for PE and Games lessons.

 - Inhaler- if used- must be brought to every lesson and fixtures.

 - Diabetic testing kits should be used prior to, and brought to every lesson and fixture.
 Students should make PE staff aware if they need to sit out to monitor their levels.
 They should do this in sight of the PE staff.

 *These items of uniform are only available from our uniform supplier, Pages, www.pages-schoolwear.co.uk, Maidstone 01622 753900.
 For online orders, Pages offer free delivery to the school.